franneck94/Vscode-C-Cpp-Runner/README.md

   - Alternative 1: Install clang, clang++ and lldb via [xcode-tools](https://developer.apple.com/xcode/features/).
   - Alternative 2: Install the llvm toolchain with [brew](https://apple.stackexchange.com/a/362837).

+## Extension Activation Conditions

+- Whenever there is a C/C++ file in the base directory of your workspace
+- Whenever you open a C/C++ file

 ## How to use: Compile **all** files in a folder

 1️⃣ Select the folder that contains the C/C++ files.